How It Works

 3. Your Role

-Your part is simple: keep an eye on the temperature and humidity indicators and candle the eggs at the recommended times to see how the embryos are developing.
+Your part is simple, keep an eye on the temperature and humidity indicators, follow a few short instructions and candle the eggs at the recommended times to see how the embryos are developing.
 The incubator handles everything else.

 4. Lockdown (Day 18)